Skip to content

 Field Type Description

-timestamp string ISO format timestamp
+timestamp string Formatted timestamp (date_format)

 level string Log level (INFO, DEBUG, WARNING, ERROR, CRITICAL)